Ward 1 - District 1 Committee Members

 Jackie Burrows lives at 37 11th Ave. in Ward 4, District 1, and grew up in Hawthorne, attending public schools K-12.
 Her commitment to the community began at an early age when she umpired Little League baseball, and continues to the present.
 She volunteers for the Hawthorne Domestic Violence Team, and supports the Hawthorne Cubs, Christian Health Care Center, PBA and other charities.
 Her letters to the editor have been printed in the Record, Herald, Gazette and Press.

 Naomi B. Collier lives at 76 Robertson Ave. in Ward 4, District 2.
-She is the Secretary of the Hawthorne Democratic Organization.
+She is the Secretary of the Hawthorne Democratic Organization and the Vice President of Democrats for Hawthorne.
 Naomi ran a hard-fought campaign for Mayor in 2009, becoming Hawthorne’s first woman to run in a general election for the position.
 Naomi is also a co-founder of the Hawthorne Farmer’s Market.
-A trusts and estates attorney, Naomi serves on the Executive Board of Woman Lawyers in Bergen County, and as Trustee and Treasurer for the Jean Robertson Foundation, which provides scholarships to woman law students with an interest in public service.
+A trusts and estates attorney, with a background in elder law, Naomi is a member of Woman Lawyers in Bergen County, the Bergen County Bar Association and the New Jersey State Bar Association.
 Additionally, she volunteers for Alternatives to Domestic Violence, providing victims of domestic violence with various services, including legal representation.
-Naomi is dedicated to reinvigorating Hawthorne’s Democratic Party.
+Naomi is also a candidate for Council-At-Large this year.